HieuPham1299/hmp221_LMT/README.md

 ./build/bin/release/server --hostname localhost:8081
 ```

-The server will be running on port 8081 of the current machine.
+The server will be listening on port 8081 of the current machine.
 In case port 8081 is occupied, consider switching to another port.

 -------------------------------